Help Us Recognize Outstanding Teachers

 Citadel Heart of Learning Award

 At Citadel Credit Union, we’re committed to serve those who work every day to build a better future for us all.
 That’s why every year, we honor teachers across the Greater Philadelphia area in Bucks, Chester, Delaware, Montgomery, Lancaster and Philadelphia counties with the Citadel Heart of Learning Award.
+Now through January 15th, we’re accepting nominations for this prestigious award.
+If you know a teacher who goes above and beyond the call of duty and truly makes a difference in their student’s lives, please submit a nomination.
+Winners will receive our glass heart award, at least $1000 to spend in their classroom, and will be honored in May.

 The Citadel Heart of Learning Award is one of our longest standing initiatives.
 We started the program 21 years ago in partnership with the Chester County Intermediate Unit (CCIU), to recognize local teachers who show dedication in and outside of the classroom.